GlobalNamesArchitecture/biodiversity/README.md

 parallel parser takes list of names and returns back a hash with names as keys and parsed data as values

-To get canonicals with ranks for infraspecific epithets:
+### Canonicals with ranks for infraspecific epithets:

 ```ruby
 parser = ScientificNameParser.new(canonical_with_rank: true)